drpicox/david-rodenas.com/_notes/gruntjs.md

 - creation of timestamps to improve cache performance,
 - automatic creation of mobile app manifest,
 - real time code review,
-- execution of tests in realtime
+- execution of tests in real-time
 - ...

 You can find a tutorial here: